jump-dev/JuMP.jl/docs/src/manual/nlp.md

     some cases.
 Only use a user-defined function if you cannot write out the expression algebraically in the macro.

+!!! warning
+    User-defined functions cannot be re-registered and will not update if you modify the underlying Julia function.
+If you want to change a user-defined function between solves, rebuild the model or use a different name.
+To use a different name programatically, see [Raw expression input](@ref).

 ### Register a function and gradient

 Forward-mode automatic differentiation as implemented by ForwardDiff.jl has a